iridium-browser/iridium-browser-dev/README.md

 ## Clone iridium-browser-dev

-We simply use a clone of the iridium-browser-dev repository as our base for developing Iridium.
+We use a clone of the iridium-browser-dev repository as our base for developing Iridium.

 ```bash